Vitgracer/Vitgracer.github.io/README.md

 ## Credits
 - This portfolio and blog template is based on [Start Bootstrap - Personal](https://startbootstrap.com/theme/personal).
 - Images used in this project are sourced from [Pixabay](https://pixabay.com/) and [Unsplash](https://unsplash.com/) under their respective licenses.
+- Icons are sourced from [Boxicons](https://boxicons.com/) under their respective licenses.